Asset Protection Code of Ethics

 - Laws and Regulations

-All laws and regulations that relate to services provided for client will be enforced and followed.
-Ethics will be closely maintained, and If any issues do arise, compliance measures will be taken to ensure the ethics of the client transaction.
-If uncertainty about such an action does exist, then the appropriate research and measures will be taken to ensure the ethics of any move before it is made.
+Service provider will enforce and follow all laws and regulations that relate to services the provider performs for the client.
+Provider will closely maintain ethics.
+Moreover, if any issues do arise, provider will take compliance measures to ensure the ethics of the client transaction.
+If uncertainty about such an action does exist, then the provider will conduct the appropriate research and take measures to ensure the ethics of any move before making it.

 - Treatment of Clients

 The information provided by the business will not mislead, offend, or do harm to the intended consumers.
-Misleading tactics, like a “bait and switch” where the information given to the customer does not clearly link with the actual services received, will be avoided.
+Avoid misleading tactics, like a “bait and switch” where the information given to the customer does not clearly link with the actual services received.
 Whereas the number of possible future scenarios, future costs and “what if’s” are too numerous to cover, representative will honestly answer questions about the service being provided.

 - Legal Responsibilities

-All laws, as they apply to the industry and etiquette, will be maintained.
+Provider will maintain all laws, as they apply to the industry and etiquette.
 Information provided by the business will not be misleading.
-All state and federal regulation standards will be upheld with respect to client interactions and services.
+In addition, provider will uphold all state and federal regulation standards with respect to client interactions and services.

 Provider will not make false representations.
 This rule also means that if the company provides various services, they will continue to present ethical, factual, and correct information to the client.
 If potential client wants to utilize the services of the provider for illegal purposes, the provider will openly communicate the concerns and if client persists, provider will refuse to do conduct business with potential client.

 Self misrepresentation is not acceptable.
-Business associates are expected communicated honestly with the client and the company they represent.
-Thus, forthrightness about the business associate’s work and background are expected.
+Business associates shall communicate honestly with the client and the company they represent.
+Thus, provider will be forthright about the business associate’s work and background.
 Furthermore, misrepresentation of one’s self includes misrepresenting matters such as one’s educational background and work experience.

 - Equal Treatment

-All clients must be treated equally, and a business associate cannot treat one client that may bring more benefits to the business associate or company in any special way.
-Clients must be given equal amount of attention.
+Associates must treat all clients equally.
+A business associate cannot treat one client that may bring more benefits to the business associate or company in any special way.
+Associates must give clients an equal amount of attention.
 If a conflict of interest occurs based on the needs of clients, the business associate must review that conflict of interest with the company.

 - Set Reasonable Expectations